jambis/Endorsement/README.md

 ## General Breakdown

-Here is what is needed to become Lambda endorsed.
+Here is what is needed to become endorsed at Lambda School.

 1. Have your Linked, portfolio, github and resume checked off by a career coach.
 2. Pass the 30 minute behavioral interview.